DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 Reference: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html

+> NOTE:
-> NOTE:  Make sure to:
+> Make sure to:
-> - Create the RDS database in the same cluster region for better performance (mainly for Decision Center schema creation time)
+> - Create the RDS database in the same cluster region for better performance (mainly for Decision Center schema creation time).
-> - Take a PostgreSQL v13.X version (the command above creates a PostgreSQL 13.7 instance at the moment)
+> - Take a PostgreSQL v13.X version (the command above creates a PostgreSQL 13.7 instance at the moment).
-> - Set up incoming traffic to allow connection from EKS (set vpc inboud rule to anywhere)
+> - Set up incoming traffic to allow connection from EKS (set vpc inboud rule to anywhere).

-Once the RDS PostgreSQL database is available, take a note of the database endpoint.
+When the RDS PostgreSQL database is available, take note of the database endpoint.
 It will be referred to as `RDS_DB_ENDPOINT` in the next sections.

 To secure access to the database, you must create a secret that encrypts the database user and password before you install the Helm release.